TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/getting_started/ccs_launch.md

 [TOC]

+\if SOC_AM65X
+\note The steps on this page should be done each time IDK is power cycled or when a
+      new CCS session is started.
+\else
 \note The steps on this page should be done each time EVM is power cycled or when a
       new CCS session is started.

+\endif
 ## Prerequisites {#PREREQUISITES}

 A quick recap of the steps that need to have been done before you proceed
 - Make sure you have installed CCS as mentioned in \ref CCS_SETUP_PAGE
 - Make sure the UART port used for console is identified as mentioned in \ref CCS_UART_TERMINAL
+\if SOC_AM65X
+- Make sure you have the IDK power cable, JTAG cable, UART cable connected as shown in \ref EVM_CABLES
+\else
 - Make sure you have the EVM power cable, JTAG cable, UART cable connected as shown in \ref EVM_CABLES
+\endif
 \cond SOC_AM273X
 - Make sure you have done the steps for a SOC initialization method using \ref EVM_SOC_INIT
 \endcond